A coupe or coupé (, also US: ) is a passenger car with a sloping or truncated rear roofline and typically with two doors.

 A two-door car with no rear seat or with a removable rear seat intended for traveling salespeople and other vendors carrying their wares with them.
 American manufacturers developed this style of coupe in the late 1930s.

-A four-door fastback car with a coupe-like roofline at the rear.
+More recently, the description has been applied by marketers to describe four-door cars with a coupe-like roofline at the rear.
 The low-roof design reduces back-seat passenger access and headroom.
-The designation was first used for the low-roof model of the 1962–1973 Rover P5, followed by the 1992–1996 Nissan Leopard / Infiniti J30.
+The designation was used for the low-roof model of the 1962–1973 Rover P5, followed by the 1992–1996 Nissan Leopard / Infiniti J30.
 Recent examples include the 2005 Mercedes-Benz CLS, 2010 Audi A7, Volkswagen CC, Volkswagen Arteon, and 2012 BMW 6 Series Gran Coupe.

 Similarly, several cars with one or two small rear doors for rear seat passenger egress and no B-pillar have been marketed as "quad coupes".
-For example, the 2003 Saturn Ion, 2003 Mazda RX-8 and the 2011-2022 Hyundai Veloster.
+For example, the 2003 Saturn Ion, the 2003 Mazda RX-8, and the 2011-2022 Hyundai Veloster.

 Particularly popular in Europe, many cars are designed with coupe styling, but a three-door hatchback/liftback layout to improve practicality, including cars such as the Jaguar E-Type, Mitsubishi 3000GT, Datsun 240Z, Toyota Supra, Mazda RX-7, Alfa Romeo Brera, Ford/Mercury Cougar and Volkswagen Scirocco.